Direct speedboat connections to Hvar, Brač, Vis, and the Dalmatian coast - your boat, your schedule, up to 12 passengers.

 |---|---|---|

-| Split ⇄ Split Airport (by sea) | ~15 min | €140 |
+| Split ⇄ Split Airport (by sea) | ~15 min | €600 |

-| Split ⇄ Trogir | ~20 min | €200 |
+| Split ⇄ Trogir | ~20 min | €650 |

-| Split ⇄ Supetar (Brač) | ~20 min | €260 |
+| Split ⇄ Supetar (Brač) | ~20 min | €600 |

-| Split ⇄ Milna (Brač) | ~25 min | €260 |
+| Split ⇄ Milna (Brač) | ~25 min | €680 |

-| Split ⇄ Bol (Brač) | ~55 min | €450 |
+| Split ⇄ Bol (Brač) | ~55 min | €850 |

-| Split ⇄ Hvar Town | ~55 min | €450 |
+| Split ⇄ Hvar Town | ~55 min | €850 |

-| Split ⇄ Vis | ~1 h 20 | €600 |
+| Split ⇄ Vis | ~1 h 20 | €950 |

 Prices are per boat, not per person.
 Durations are estimates for normal sea conditions.

-Catamarans and car ferries from Split are inexpensive, but in July and August they sell out, queues stretch along the Riva, and timetables decide your day — the last boats leave early, and many island ports get only a few departures daily.
-A private speedboat removes all of that: you choose the departure time, board steps from your accommodation side of the harbour, travel direct without intermediate stops and arrive at the town quay — not a distant ferry port.
-Split a €450 Hvar transfer between 10 friends and you're paying €45 each for a door-to-dock ride that takes the same time as the catamaran, on your schedule.
+Catamarans and car ferries from Split are affordable, but in July and August, they often sell out, lines stretch along the Riva, and fixed schedules control your day.
+The last boats leave early, and many island ports have only a few departures each day.
+With a private speedboat, you avoid all these issues.
+You pick your departure time, board just steps from your accommodation, travel directly without stops, and arrive right at the town quay instead of a far-off ferry port.
+If you split a €850 Hvar transfer between 10 friends, it comes to €85 each for a door-to-dock ride that takes the same time as the catamaran, but on your own schedule.

-Brač is the closest big island to Split.
-Supetar (20 minutes, €260) is the main town facing Split; Milna (25 minutes, €260) is a sheltered yacht harbour on the west coast; and Bol (55 minutes, €450) on the south shore is home to Zlatni Rat — the Golden Horn — Croatia's most famous beach.
-The car ferry to Supetar takes about 50 minutes, and reaching Bol by public transport means a ferry plus a cross-island bus; the speedboat goes straight there.
+Brač is the closest large island to Split.
+Supetar (20 minutes, €600) is the main town facing Split.
+Milna (25 minutes, €680) is a sheltered yacht harbor on the west coast.
+Bol (55 minutes, €850) is on the south shore and is home to Zlatni Rat, also known as the Golden Horn, Croatia's most famous beach.
+The car ferry to Supetar takes about 50 minutes, and getting to Bol by public transport means taking a ferry and then a bus across the island.
+The speedboat takes you straight there.

-The furthest inhabited island in the group, Vis (about 1 h 20, €600) stayed closed to foreign visitors during the Yugoslav era, which preserved its unspoiled character — and made it the filming location for Mamma Mia!
+Vis is the furthest inhabited island in the group (about 1 hour 20 minutes, €950).
+It was closed to foreign visitors during the Yugoslav era, which helped keep its natural charm.
+This also made it the filming location for Mamma Mia!
 Here We Go Again.
-A private transfer makes a Vis stay practical even for shorter trips, and skippers can route past Stiniva cove on request.
+With a private transfer, visiting Vis is practical even for short trips, and skippers can take you past Stiniva cove if you ask.

-Two short hops with outsized value: Split ⇄ Trogir (20 minutes, €200) connects the two UNESCO old towns directly across Kaštela Bay, and Split ⇄ Split Airport (15 minutes, €140) turns the airport run into a scenic shortcut — the airport sits near the Resnik shoreline, minutes from a dock, letting you bypass road traffic entirely on summer changeover days.
+These are two short trips with great value.
+Split to Trogir (20 minutes, €650) connects the two UNESCO World Heritage sites directly across Kaštela Bay.
+Split to Split Airport (15 minutes, €600) turns the airport transfer into a scenic shortcut.
+The airport is near the Resnik shoreline, just minutes from a dock, so you can skip road traffic on busy summer days.

-Tell us your pickup and destination details and we will suggest the best boat option.
+Tell us your pickup and destination details, and we will suggest the best boat option.

 Travel with your group in a private speedboat transfer setup.